efsalvarenga/arrival_pcs/System.md

 ## Skills (active)
 ***Reference: Cities Without Number SRD***

 The following generic set of broad skills is a suggestion.
-They are divided in 5 different contexts.
-Most of them are defined in CWN, and the ones which are not can be interpreted freeform.
+They are divided in 5 skill groups .
+Most of them are defined in **CWN**, and the ones which are not can be interpreted freeform.

 - **Violence**: Brawl, Shoot, Melee, Exert
 - **Exploration**: Notice, Sneak, Pilot, Navigate